Please note that this purchase is a 1-Year license. About License renew.

 You can set the ratios to any value you want.

-I set the ratios of AB:XA and CD:BC to a range around 1, then the shape will be a M top or double top pattern as shown in below.
+I set the ratios of AB:XA and CD:BC to a range around 1, then the shape will be an M top or double top pattern as shown in below.

-Please make sure you have enough bars loaded on chart.
+Please make sure you have enough bars loaded on the chart.

 You can also use this indicator to capture any XABCD pattern as well as the ones that already been named.